Collegiate Church of St. Peter and St. Guido: Exterior

 Most of the church is in the Brabantine Gothic style, with most of the currently visible architecture representing the Ogee style (15th–16th centuries), although some parts are in the neo-Gothic style (19th century).
 It is built of stone from Avesnes (northern France), as well as the Dilbeek quarry, which is located in present-day Flemish Brabant, approximately 4 km west of the church's site.

-Above the church's main portal are three statues, representing Saint Peter, the Madonna and Child, and Saint Guy, respectively.
+Above the church's main portal are three statues, depicting Saint Peter, the Madonna and Child, and Saint Guy, respectively.
 These have since been replaced by copies, with the originals now stored inside the church.
 Around the choir and the tower, powerful buttresses punctuate the walls at regular intervals.
 They are crowned with heavy pinnacles.
 Two corners of the transept are marked by a turret containing a spiral staircase that gives access to the attic under the roof frame.

 Visible from many points in Brussels, the spire remains a prominent feature in the city's skyline.
 It is the fruit of the neo-Gothic craze that developed in Belgium in the 19th century.
-Built by Jules Van Ysendyck and inaugurated in 1898, it reflects the contemporary desire to glorify Belgium's national heritage, even if it meant adding to it when it was deemed incomplete.
-The weight of this spire combined with the instability of the ground now threatens the tower's stability.
+Designed by Jules Van Ysendyck and inaugurated in 1898, it reflects the contemporary desire to glorify Belgium's national heritage, even if it meant adding to it when it was deemed incomplete.
+The weight of this spire, combined with the instability of the ground, now threatens the tower's stability.